-Safe and secure air travel is the expectation of every passenger traveling through any of the more than 5,000 commercial airports in the United States and it is critical that airports are able to update security strategies in response to evolving threats.
-Addressing risks to perimeter security and secure access control for airport workers are of particular concern.
+Safe and secure air travel is the expectation of every passenger traveling through any of the more than 5,000 commercial airports in the United States, and it is critical that airports are able to update security strategies in response to evolving threats.

-SIA supports modernizing the federal cap on the locally set Passenger Facility Charges (PFCs) by adjusting it to offset the impacts of inflation.
-Funding for infrastructure improvements enhancing safety and security has come increasingly from airport user fees, which are locally raised and spent but require federal authorization.
-There have been no adjustments to the federal cap on PFC fees since 2000.
+SIA supports increasing the federal cap on the locally set Passenger Facility Charges (PFCs), unchanged since 2000, to offset the impacts of inflation.
+Funding for many safety and security enhancements has come from airport user fees, which are locally raised and spent but require federal authorization.

 SIA Position Statements: